We are glad to announce that we just launched our new website!

 South Korea can be now considered as one of the most optimistic markets in Asia for start-ups and small to medium size enterprises.

-The start-up companies here have garnered positive response from local as well as international venture financiers.
+The start-up companies here have garnered a positive response from local as well as international venture financiers.

 The government too has implemented several policy measures to support the development of the new ventures.